fuzzland/ityfuzz/README.md

 ### Fuzz a Project (Online)

-(Optional) Rebuild with `flashloan_v2` (only supported in onchain) enabled to get better result.
+Rebuild with `flashloan_v2` (only supported in onchain) enabled to get better result.
 ```bash
 sed -i 's/\"default = [\"/\"default = [flashloan_v2,\"/g' ./Cargo.toml
 cd ./cli/
 cargo build --release
 ```

-(Optional, Must do if `flashloan_v2` enabled) To effectively cache the costly RPC calls to blockchains, third-party APIs, and Etherscan, a proxy is built.
+To effectively cache the costly RPC calls to blockchains, third-party APIs, and Etherscan, a proxy is built.
 To run the proxy:
 ```bash
 pip3 install -r proxy/requirements.txt